joshjchayes/TransitFit/README.md

 ### Filter info
-The filter info file defines the wavelengths of the filters that observations were made at.
-TransitFit currently can only handle uniform box filters, and so we recommend using the equivalent width values of filters where possible.
+This is used to specify the filter profiles that observations were made at.
+TransitFit can deal with either uniform box filters or user-specified profiles, and this file is used to determine this behaviour.
 This file should have three columns, in the order

 - **Filter index**: the index of the filter, ensuring consistency with the other input files.

-- **Low wavelength**: the lowest wavelength not blocked by the filter in nm.
+- **Low wavelength OR path to filter profile**: EITHER the lowest wavelength not blocked by the filter in nm (if uniform box filter) OR the path to the filter profile.

 - **High wavelength**: the highest wavelength not blocked by the filter in nm.
+Ignored if filter profile provided.

+If using a filter profile, this should have 2 columns - the wavelength and the fraction of light which can pass.
+Anything outside of the range of the profile is assumed to have a transmission of 0.

 <a name="limb_darkening"></a>
 ## Limb darkening
+The following limb darkening models are implemented in TransitFit, given here with the value to pass to `'limb_darkening_model'` in `tf.run_retrieval()`:

+- The linear law - `'linear'`

+- The quadratic law - `'quadratic'`

+- The square root law - `'squareroot'`

+- The power-2 law - `'power2'`.
+Note that this is only implemented when using the version of LDTk from the GitHub repo, rather than the `pip` installable version.

+- The non-linear law - `'nonlinear'`

+With the exception of the non-linear model, all models are constrained by the method in [Kipping (2013)],(https://arxiv.org/abs/1308.0009).

+As discussed in more detail in the paper, TransitFit offers three modes of limb darkening coefficient fitting.
+These are (along with the value to give to `'ld_fit_method'`):

+- **Independent** (`'independent'`) -  This is the traditional approach of fitting LDCs for each filter separately. \tranf{} still uses the Kipping parameterisations, but LDTk is not used to couple LDCs across filters.

+- **Coupled** (`'coupled'`) - Using the Kipping parameterisations, each LDC is fitted as a free parameter, with LDTk being used to estimate the likelihood of complete sets of LDCs, using information on the host star and the observation filters.

+- **Single filter** (`'single'`) -  When fitting with multiple wavebands, the number of parameters required to be fitted can increase dramatically when using the coupled mode.
+Consequently, we have provided a method of only freely fitting the LDCs of one filter, and using LDTk to extrapolate LDC values for the remaining filters.

 <a name="detrending"></a>
 ## Detrending